chooron/deepflex/doc/paper/struct.typ

 = Architecture of HydroModels.jl

 HydroModels.jl is built upon a modular and flexible architecture, designed to accommodate a wide range of hydrological modeling approaches.
-The framework's core structure comprises four main classes: Flux, Bucket, Route, and Model.
-Each of these classes plays a crucial role in representing different aspects of the hydrological system, from individual processes to complete model structures.
+The framework's core structure comprises four main classes: Flux, Bucket, Route, and Model, each playing a vital role in constructing comprehensive hydrological systems.

 == Flux Class

 The Flux class serves as the fundamental building block of HydroModels.jl, representing basic hydrological processes.
 This class embodies the mathematical formulations that govern the movement and transformation of water within various components of the hydrological cycle.
+By design, the Flux class represents a diverse array of water fluxes, ranging from precipitation and evapotranspiration to infiltration and runoff.
+Flux代表的公式如下:

+The Flux type standardizes the representation of hydrological flux calculations through a functional approach, where each flux computation encompasses inputs, outputs, and parameters.
+The calculation method is represented by a function F, which can take various forms depending on the specific requirements.
+F can be implemented as a conventional algebraic formula, a neural network, a convolutional operation, or even a flood dynamics system calculation.
+Based on different applications and computational methods, the Flux class can be categorized into several types:

+// 这段话是指FLux class的一个补充说明，但是我认为现在还不需要体现他的功能，比如优势什么的，主要还是体现他能够用于哪些场景
-By design, the Flux class accommodates a diverse array of water fluxes, ranging from precipitation and evapotranspiration to infiltration and runoff.
-Its strength lies in its ability to not only encapsulate process-specific equations but also efficiently manage inputs, outputs, and parameters.
+//  Its strength lies in its ability to not only encapsulate process-specific equations but also efficiently manage inputs, outputs, and parameters.
 Moreover, the Flux class demonstrates remarkable versatility in supporting both straightforward algebraic relationships and more complex differential equations.
 This flexibility enables it to capture a broad spectrum of hydrological processes, spanning from simple linear interactions to intricate dynamic systems, thereby providing a robust framework for comprehensive hydrological modeling.

-To accommodate various modeling needs, the Flux class is extended into several specialized subclasses, see the following table:

-#table(
-  columns: (auto, auto, auto),
-  inset: 10pt,
-  align: horizon,
-  [*Flux Type*], [*Description*], [*Supported Dimensions*], [SimpleFlux], [Implements basic algebraic relationships for straightforward process representations.], [Vector, Matrix, Array], [StateFlux], [Designed for processes involving state variables, allowing for more complex dynamics.], [Vector, Matrix, Array], [NeuralFlux], [Incorporates machine learning techniques, enabling the integration of data-driven approaches within the traditional modeling framework.], [Vector, Matrix, Array], [RouteFlux], [Specialized for routing processes, handling water movement through the system.], [Vector, Matrix, Array], [UnitHydroFlux], [Implements the unit hydrograph concept for rainfall-runoff modeling.], [Vector, Matrix, Array], [TimeVaryingFlux], [Addresses time-dependent processes, allowing for time series inputs.], [Vector, Matrix, Array] )
+The Flux class is extended into several specialized subclasses to accommodate various modeling needs.
+SimpleFlux represents the calculation method for most hydrological fluxes, such as actual evapotranspiration and runoff generation, which involve simple linear or nonlinear calculation formulas that can be computed through basic operators.
+StateFlux represents state hydrological flux calculations, such as soil moisture and snow depth in hydrological modules.
+These state hydrological fluxes represent a form of mass balance in the module and are fundamental to hydrological module construction.
+NeuralFlux is derived from SimpleFlux, using pre-built neural networks to predict hydrological fluxes, replacing original simple formulas to enhance model generalization ability and prediction performance.
+RouteFlux is another branch distinct from SimpleFlux, typically applied to further routing calculations of runoff model results, representing runoff evolution methods such as Muskingum, KAL wave, and discharge models.
+Based on differences in calculation methods, it can be further subdivided into three subclasses: dynamic system-based, differential calculation-based, and convolution calculation-based approaches.

+In these equations, I represents the runoff depth converted to discharge in the runoff generation model, Q denotes the flow evolution results calculated by the routing model, and θ represents parameters.
+The function f represents simple calculation formulas, while fuh represents the impulse response function.
+In equation 3, S represents the assumed river state variable, whose rate of change equals the difference between I and Q and can be used to calculate Q. In equation 4, T represents the time of influence of the impulse response function fuh.

 These diverse Flux subclasses, while tailored to specific hydrological processes, share a common interface and structure within the HydroModels.jl framework.
 This uniformity is a key strength of the design, ensuring consistency in metadata management, function calls, and overall usage across different flux types.
 Each subclass, regardless of its specialization, adheres to a standardized approach for handling inputs, outputs, and parameters.
 This consistency not only simplifies the implementation of new flux types but also enhances the framework's usability, allowing modelers to seamlessly integrate and interchange various flux components within their hydrological models.
 The unified structure facilitates a modular approach to model construction, where different flux types can be easily combined or substituted without necessitating significant changes to the overall model architecture.

 == Bucket Class

-The Bucket class is a fundamental component in HydroModels.jl, representing water storage modules within the hydrological system.
-It serves as a versatile abstraction for various water reservoirs, including soil moisture, groundwater, and surface water bodies, enabling the simulation of dynamic changes in water storage over time.
+The Bucket class represents water storage modules within the hydrological system.
+It is composed of multiple SimpleFlux components (including NeuralFlux) and StateFlux components, serving as a versatile abstraction for various water reservoirs.
+These reservoirs can represent soil moisture, groundwater, surface water bodies, and even complete runoff generation models.
+This structure enables comprehensive simulation of dynamic changes in water storage over time across different hydrological components.

-At its core, the Bucket class dynamically generates functions for solving ordinary differential equations (ODEs) and processing non-StateFlux components.
-These functions are constructed at runtime using anonymous functions, efficiently integrating multiple flux components.
-This approach allows for flexible and efficient representation of hydrological processes within the bucket system.
-The detailed implementation of this process will be discussed later in the paper.
+Following the integration of Flux components, the Bucket class dynamically generates two categories of functions: those responsible for solving ordinary differential equations (ODEs) and those handling non-StateFlux component computations.
+These functions are constructed at runtime through anonymous function generation, enabling a flexible and computationally efficient representation of hydrological processes within the bucket system.
+The detailed implementation methodology of this dynamic function generation process is thoroughly discussed in Section 3.

 The reason for using this approach is that this method is highly efficient and quick, avoiding matrix update calculations and other computational overheads.
 It allows for flexible and efficient representation of the relationships between different hydrological processes within the bucket, enabling seamless integration of various flux components and adaptability to diverse modeling scenarios.